COSIMA/cosima-recipes/paper/paper.md

 slicing, and visualising model output.
 Learners then move to more advanced tutorials and finally to recipe notebooks that address concrete scientific questions.
-The categories of "appetisers", "mains", and "local dishes" provide a lightweight pedagogical cue about expected complexity and scope.
+The categories of "appetisers", "mains", and "local dishes" provide a lightweight pedagogical cue about expected complexity and scope, with "local dishes" specifically covering recipes for regional model configurations [@barnes2024regionalmom6].

 The intended mode of use is also explicit.
 The repository is designed around Jupyter-based analysis on the Australian National Computational Infrastructure,